MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/2-monitor-vm-health.md

 ### VM Insights

-VM Insights is a feature in Azure Monitor that helps get you started monitoring your VM clients.
+VM Insights is an Azure Monitor feature that helps get you started monitoring your VM clients.
 VM Insights is especially useful for exploring overall VM usage and performance when you don't yet know the metric of primary interest.
 VM Insights provides:

 - Simplified Azure Monitor Agent onboarding to enable monitoring a VM's guest OS and workloads.
 - A preconfigured DCR that monitors and collects the most common performance counters for Windows and Linux.